scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Only had dinner today, tried a new chicken place that opened up.
 It was extremely bland, and had no real flavor.

+### Day 284

+Soylent for lunch today, then had some coupons for burger king so I checked to see if a friend wanted to go and ended up having some fast food for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/